alexandertodorovic/learning-linters/README.md

 # On learning linters
 On learning ruff and pre-commit.

+1. Create a codespace
+2. Run in the terminal pipx install poetry
+3. Run in the terminal pipx install ruff
+4. Run in the terminal

+Run a linter on a template
-Copy a template and run linter on it to see differences.
+1. Copy a template and run a linter on it to see differences.

-Create a codespace and run in the terminal pipx install ruff.